miso-lims/walkthroughs/_includes/project-new.md

 1. After logging in, click the _My Projects_ tab at the top of the MISO dashboard.
-1. Select the _Add_ button at the top right corner.
+1. Select the _Add_ button at the top left corner.

 The _Create Project_ page will display with a number of fields that you can fill in.